 NRIs willing to invest in mutual funds should properly open their bank accounts in India, make the necessary KYC arrangements, select the method of direct investment or PoA, and invest in the desired fund.
 Moreover, one should most crucially check their investment growth and value (according to their earning in foreign currency) while investing in mutual funds in India.
 NRIs should also read the scheme information document and consult their financial advisor before making an investment decision.

-Book an expert call with Dezerv to explore portfolio management services.
+Book an expert call with Dezerv to explore PMS for NRI.

 Frequently Asked Questions